-Living the Legacy (LTL), a new online educational resource from the Jewish Women's Archive, uses primary source exploration to bring to life the rich and deep history of American Jewish activism.
+Living the Legacy (LTL) uses primary source exploration to bring to life the rich and deep history of American Jewish activism.
 Through the stories of both men and women, students uncover the role of American Jews in the Civil Rights and Labor Movements, strengthening their connection to American history and to the social justice issues present in today’s world.
 The 24 lessons that comprise LTL include art projects, text studies, role-playing opportunities, and more, providing new entry points to Jewish identification for young Jews interested in social justice.

 Living the Legacy guides educators in teaching about Jews and social justice movements through the use of primary sources, such as letters, articles, oral histories, photographs, fiction, and organizational records.
 The curriculum also models a gender inclusive history, giving both women's and men's stories their rightful place in the history of American Jews and social justice.

 Living the Legacy is aimed at educators working with 8th-12th grade students in a variety of formal and informal settings (including supplementary schools, day schools, service learning projects, and retreats).
 Designed to be extremely flexible, educators can use LTL in its entirety or select a few lessons or units to integrate into their teaching.
 Potential uses include programs commemorating Martin Luther King, Jr. Day or May Day, youth group service learning projects, and inter-faith programs on Passover and liberation, in addition to uses for enriching existing history and values courses, and/or adding elective courses on civil rights, labor, or social justice.